Mississippi Creates: Visual Art

-Mississippi Creates: Visual Art is a collaborative project between the Center for the Study of Southern Culture, Department of Theatre and Film at the University of Mississippi, and Yoknapatawpha Arts Council.
+Mississippi Creates: Visual Art is a collaborative project between the Southern Documentary Project, Center for the Study of Southern Culture, Department of Theatre and Film at the University of Mississippi, and Yoknapatawpha Arts Council.
 This series was launched in 2021 by Professor John Rash as part of his curriculum for MFA students, who were each asked to produce a short documentary film highlighting local musicians who have been influenced or inspired by the life, culture, and sounds of Mississippi.
 In the spring of 2024, the project expanded to pair groups of students with local visual artists to document the craft and inspiration of their creative process.

 Bill Beckwith: Shaped by Clay

-A Film By: William Harbison, Samson Oklobia, and Olivia Whittington
+a short film by William Harbison, Samson Oklobia, and Olivia Whittington

 Mississippi sculptor Bill Beckwith reflects on techniques he gained from his late mentor Leon Koury.
 This film explores how living and working as an artist in Mississippi bears a unique meaning, and how community and mentorship foster the growth of each new generation.